expelthegrace/Zork_Project/README.md

 # Zork_Project

-Exam to enter into the UPC School Videogames Master's Degree.
+Exam to access into the UPC School Videogames Master's Degree.